-- 123. A Study of Functions A study of functions including polynomial, rational, exponential, logarithmic, and trigonometric functions.
+123. A Study of Functions - A study of functions including polynomial, rational, exponential, logarithmic, and trigonometric functions.
 These will be explored in their symbolic, numerical, and graphic representations, and connections between each of these representations will be made.
 A graphing calculator is required.
 A student cannot receive credit for both MA 123 and MA 125.
-Four Credits Spring Semester - 125.
-Calculus with Review I This course covers the material typically taught in the first half of a Calculus I course.
-The calculus material is supplemented by reviewing topics of high school mathematics as needed.
+Four Credits Spring Semester reviewing topics of high school mathematics as needed.
 The calculus topics are also taught at a slower pace.
 Topics include function review, limits and continuity, the concept (and definition) of a derivative, and differentiation rules (product rule, quotient rule, chain rule are included).
 A student cannot receive credit for both MA 125 and MA 123.
+Four Credits Fall Semester